Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 Emotional intimacy is essential to creating stable relationships.
 Moreover, couples who have a deep emotional bond are often more likely to have a good physical relationship.

 Emotional closeness leads to greater intimacy on physical and spiritual levels.
-Emotional, physical, and spiritual types of intimacy are three most important components for a healthy relationship.
+Emotional, physical, and spiritual types of intimacy are the three most important components of a healthy relationship.

-Physical intimacy is touchy-feely stuff like hugging, kissing, and making love.
-Achieving physical intimacy in your relationship means more than your bedroom affairs.
+Physical and emotional intimacy is touchy-feely stuff like hugging, kissing, and making love.
+Achieving physical and emotional intimacy in your relationship means more than your bedroom affairs.

 Simple activities such as going to places of worship together or reading religious doctrines to each other.
-Practicing your faith with your partner help to strengthen your bond.
+Practicing your faith with your partner helps to strengthen your bond.

-All these types are essential in a romantic relationship.
-It allows couples to feel close to one another.
+All these types are essential in restoring and building emotional intimacy in a romantic relationship.
+It builds emotional intimacy in a relationship restoring emotional intimacy in a relationship and allowing couples to feel close to one another.

-Understanding why you and your partner are connected is vitally important to ensure your relationship thrives.
+Understanding why you and your partner are emotionally connected is vitally important to ensure your relationship thrives.

-If you want to understand whether you show signs of close emotional intimacy, please, check the following.
+If you want to understand whether you show signs of feeling close through the importance of emotional closeness in a relationship, or sexual intimacy, please, check the following.

 Some of the signs that suggest you have a real connection with your partner include:

-2. You feel comfortable sharing your thoughts and feelings with one another.
+- You both feel relaxed and comfortable sharing your thoughts and feelings with one another.
 You know that you can express yourselves without judgment or fear of reprisal.

-3. You share similar values and goals.
-This creates a sense of unity between you and helps solidify your bond.
+- You share similar values and goals.
+This creates a sense of unity between most people around you and helps solidify your bond.

-5. You enjoy spending time together, both in-person and virtually.
-Even when you’re not physically together, you find ways to connect and keep the spark alive.
+- You enjoy spending time together, both in-person and virtually.
+Even in small moments when you’re not physically together, you find ways to spend quality time, connect and keep the spark of passion alive.

-6. You have a strong physical connection.
-This doesn’t necessarily mean sex, but rather a general sense of closeness and comfortableness with one another.
+- You have a strong physical connection with one partner.
+This doesn’t necessarily mean sex, but rather a general sense of closeness building intimacy and comfortableness with one another.

-7. You frequently make plans for the future together.
+- You frequently make plans for the future and spend time together.
 Whether it’s discussing your retirement goals or planning a trip 6 months down the road, you’re always thinking ahead as a team.

-9. You’re able to be yourself around one another.
+- You’re able to be yourself around other couples and one another.
 There’s no need to put up a façade or act differently than you normally would.

-10. You frequently say “I love you” and mean it.
-These words are not said lightly, but rather come from a place of deep affection and connection.
+- You frequently say “I love you” and mean it.
+These words are not said lightly but rather come from a place of deep affection and connection.

 If you can relate to most of these signs, it’s likely that you have a connection with your partner.
 This is a good thing!
 Nurturing this type of intimacy is vital to keeping your relationship strong and healthy.

-If you cannot relate to most of these signs, but do want to achieve this level of intimacy, not a problem!
-There are many ways to improve and build emotional closeness.
+If you still feel lonely or feel disconnected cannot relate to most of these signs, but do want to achieve this level of importance of emotional closeness in relationship intimacy, not a problem!
+There are many ways to improve intimacy and to build emotional intimacy and closeness.

 Emotionally close couple